JeffHing/angular-cabinet/README.md

 An example of using the drawerClass directive is in the [accordion](https://github.com/JeffHing/angular-cabinet/tree/master/src/examples/accordionDirective).
-It uses the drawerClass directive to change the Font Awesome chevron icon depending upon the current open state of the drawer:
+It uses the drawerClass directive to change the Font Awesome chevron icon to point right or down, depending upon the open state of the drawer:

 ```html
  <i class="fa" accordion-class="[